 It's Not Only What youSay, It's Also How You Say It: The Strategic Use of Campaign Sentiment

-parties adopt in their campaign messages depends on their incumbency
+parties adopt in their campaigns depends on their incumbency

 status, their policy position, and objective economic conditions.
 We

-parties, and incumbent prime ministerial parties in particular, use more
+parties, particularly incumbent prime ministerial parties, use more

 positive sentiment than opposition parties.
 We find that ideologically

 moderate parties employ higher levels of positive sentiment than

 extremist parties.
 And we find that all parties exhibit lower levels of